 - What does it feel like to experience inherited trauma?
 Are we pre-disposed to PTSD?

-- How do we reconcile the pain of the past in our individual experience?
-Is it possible to erase intergenerational trauma through access to a peaceful land?
+- How to reconcile the pain of the past in our individual experience.
+Is it possible to erase intergenerational trauma?

-- How do we move respectfully on a land we immigrate to, that is stolen and unceded (Canada of Turtle Island)?
+- How to move respectfully on a land we immigrate to, that is stolen and unceded (Canada of Turtle Island).

 The following quote is also a point of departure, as well as Matryoshka doll imagery: